sewagodimo/Unity0.13/README.md

 If you look at the game view you should see the text in the bottom left hand corner!
 If not double check all the component variables on the Text object.

-The error message is still there you say?
+The warning message is still there you say?
 Well lets get rid of it.
 Drag the Text object from the hierarchy onto the "Collectable Spawner" and Player's "Player controller" script.

 The text should be working now!
 Yay!
 A complete game!

 ![Complete.png](ReadMeImages/Complete.png)